AndreasG11/MAE224/Simulating-Wind-Turbine-Rotors-using-Qblade.md

 <img src="https://github.com/mkfu/MAE224/blob/master/images/Final%20Project/QB5.png" width="300">
 </p>

-ou will need to select the 2412 airfoil from the 3rd column, and leave the first two rows alone.
+You will need to select the 2412 airfoil from the 3rd column, and leave the first two rows alone.
 Note the red text at the top informing us we have not made a very physical rotor, and need to change some of the dimensions in the first two columns.
 Enter the following data:

 Section 3: 0.006, 0.02, 75